 One part of protecting areas near water sources is to figure out the probability of different size floods.
 That way, people know how much flooding to expect and can take measures to guard against damage.
 The 100-year flood is simply one way of describing the likelihood of an area having a flood of a certain size, and it’s a baseline the National Flood Insurance Program (NFIP) uses for determining when flood insurance is mandatory for an area.
 For this reason, the 100-year flood is also called the base flood.

 It’s important to keep in mind that while the 100-year flood is a statistical expectation, floods can happen more or less frequently.
 They can also be more severe than anticipated, with water going much higher than expected.

 NFIP flood maps identify 100-year floodplains throughout the US and groups them in flood zones based on their risk.
 In addition to floodplain boundaries, flood maps show any base flood elevation or flood depths for the area.
 The following flood zones are in a 100-year floodplain:

 Not every flood zone has a 100-year floodplain.
-For example, areas with minimal-to-moderate risk for flood, like Zone C and Zone X, are above the 500-year flood level, meaning their chance of seeing a base flood is 0.20 percent per year.
+For example, areas with minimal-to-moderate risk for flood, like Zone C and Zone X, are above the 500-year flood level, meaning their chance of seeing a base flood is 0.20% per year.
 Another example is Zone D that has an undetermined flood risk and may or may not meet the 100-year flood designation.